mriscoc/fpc-markdown/README.md

 * Enhanced TxtMark dialect
  (translated from <https://github.com/rjeschke/txtmark>)

-* Initial support for CommonMark dialect
- (translated from <http://commonmark.org/>)
+* Almost complete support for CommonMark dialect (translated from <http://commonmark.org/>)

-Wishlist: PEGDown (Github dialect), CommonMark, etc.
+Wishlist: PEGDown (Github dialect).

 All you need to use the library is FPC version 3.0.4 or newer.